Lindera obtusiloba

-Lindera obtusiloba, the blunt-lobed spice bush, is a species of flowering plant in the laurel family Lauraceae, native to China, Korea and Japan.
+Lindera obtusiloba, the blunt-lobed spice bush, is a species of flowering plant in the laurel family (Lauraceae).
+It is native to the Himalayas, northeastern India, Myanmar, China, Korea and Japan.
 It is a spreading deciduous shrub or small tree growing to 6 m tall and wide, with glossy aromatic leaves and deep yellow flowers which appear in spring before the leaves.
 Juvenile leaves are lobed (as the name suggests) and are deep purple.
 The leaves often turn yellow in autumn.